 The use of an autopilot is not obligatory, even though some of the modules are built specifically for this purpose.
 Using an autopilot provides a MAVLink in which can be encapsulated the RTK data, and an automatic process that will configure the modules almost entirely automatically.
 Using the RTK modules without an autopilot will require you to configure the modules in order to be able to communicate with the telemetry boards correctly.
 You can find more on configuring the F9P RTK modules by following this link.

 There is no best survey-in time, as its duration will mainly depend on what accuracy you want to reach.
-This setting can be set up with either Mission Planner or QGroundControl, as well as the UCenter software in case you don't use an autopilot.
-Keep in mind that having an efficient survey-in will require to have the base set in the most building-free space and a clear sky-view.
-The time necessary to reach a 1 meter accuracy for the base positioning is approximately 10 minutes.
+This setting can be set up with either Mission Planner or QGroundControl, as well as the U-Center software in case you don't use an autopilot.
+Keep in mind that having an efficient survey-in will require having the base set in the most building-free space and a clear sky-view.
+The time necessary to reach a 1-meter accuracy for the base positioning is approximately 10 minutes.
 Reaching 50 cm and below accuracy will require a much longer period of time, roughly an hour, or more.

-In order to use multiple rover modules with a single base, you have to choose between using a special telemetry firmware that will allow multipoint communication (more informations can be found here), or using the TCP/IP protocol to stream the RTK data from the base module.
-You can find more informations on the configuring of the Ublox chip and its TCP/IP features by following this link.
+In order to use multiple rover modules with a single base, you have to choose between using a special telemetry firmware that will allow multipoint communication (more information can be found here), or using the TCP/IP protocol to stream the RTK data from the base module.
+You can find more information on the configuring of the Ublox chip and its TCP/IP features by following this link.

 It is virtually impossible to use multiple base modules for a normal RTK setup, as it would not increase the accuracy, and require a much more complex setup.